LiamCoalStudio/smn/readme.md

 * Create functions
 * Create variables and pointers (pointers only in supporting languages)
-* Include modules (currently only modules written in the language you are generating for)
+* Include modules
-* Inline code in another language (only works if the language you are inlining can be compiled to or is the language that is being compiled for)
+* Inline code in another language (only works if the language you are inlining can be converted to or is the language that is being compiled for)
+* Use libraries.
+* Include other files. (currently only files that are in the language you are compiling into)

 What modules exist in Simon
 ---------------------------